-On xxxx, correspondence was issued to the above parties for payment of their respective loan amount owed to the Company.
+On xxxx, a letter of demand was issued to Sophia Lane Pty Ltd. I am waiting for a response.
+In relation to the other three (3) loan accounts, it would be not commercial to pursue and accordingly I have not taken further action.

-The likelihood of return of the related party loans is uncertain and further investigations is required to establish the commerciality of the recovery.
+The likelihood of return of the related party loans is uncertain and further investigations is required to establish the commerciality of the recoveries.
 Creditors will be notified should there be any material updates.

 Note 4 Division 7A Loan